arduino-libraries/ArduinoBLE/docs/api.md

 ### `BLECharacteristic()`

-Create a new BLE characteristic.
+Create a new Bluetooth® Low Energy characteristic.

 #### Syntax